pfragkiad/cmd_notes/readme.md

 # Less common stuff to do with the command prompt

-## Dismount drive using the command line
+## Unmount drive using the command line

 ```bat
 diskpart